How To Leash Train A Dog To Walk

 Pulling

 Pulling during leash training can be frustrating, but it's important to stay patient.
 When my dog pulls, I stop walking and wait for the leash to slacken before moving forward.
-It's essential to reward my dog when he walks beside me without pulling.
+Rewarding my dog when he walks beside me without pulling is essential.

-Using a front-clip harness or head halter helps in reducing pulling since it redirects my dog's attention towards me.
-Giving verbal cues like "heel" or "let's go" also reinforces good behavior.
+Using a front-clip harness or head halter helps reduce pulling since it redirects my dog's attention toward me.
+Giving verbal cues like "heel" or "let's go" reinforces good behavior.

-Consistency is key - I use the same cues every time we walk together.
+Consistency is key - I use the same cues whenever we walk together.

 Lunging or chasing